 #2 Bring your own food

 As long as you finish any opened packets onboard, most airlines are fine with you bringing food for your child onto the plane.
 At the very least, bring a few healthy snacks for your child, and if he is a fussy eater, it would be good to pack a full meal for him as well.
 This way you won’t have to worry if your child protests violently against the in-flight cuisine.

 #3 Something new

 All children are won over by novelty.
 Prepare a small present that you can give your child onboard.
 Save it for that moment when you most need to occupy his attention, such as during take-off or while waiting for food to be served.
-Some ideas: a sticker book, small jigsaw puzzle, photo album, a pack of flashcards, or a new movie to watch in your iPad.
+Some ideas: a sticker book, a small jigsaw puzzle, photo album, a pack of flashcards, or a new movie to watch on your iPad.

 #4 Let him choose what to bring